CronSafe vs Healthchecks.io

-Healthchecks.io deserves a lot of respect.
-It's open source (BSD license), self-hostable, and has been running reliably since 2015.
+Healthchecks.io is the gold standard for heartbeat monitoring.
+It's been around since 2015, it's open source (BSD license), self-hostable, and has a generous free tier of 20 monitors.
 Peteris Caune built it as a solo project, and it's grown into one of the most-referenced tools in the cron monitoring space.
-If you want full control and are comfortable running your own infrastructure, Healthchecks.io is an excellent choice.
+If you're looking for alternatives, here's how CronSafe compares.

-CronSafe is a managed alternative.
-You don't host anything, and you get a different set of trade-offs: a more modern dashboard, built-in Discord and Telegram alerts without extra configuration, and zero maintenance overhead.
-Here's how they compare.
+CronSafe is a managed alternative launched in 2026.
+You don't host anything, and you get a different set of trade-offs: a more modern dashboard, built-in multi-channel alerts without extra configuration, sub-2ms ping response times, and zero maintenance overhead.
+Here's the full comparison.

 | Feature | CronSafe | Healthchecks.io |